i-MSCP/plugins/incubator/KaziWhmcs/README.md

 #### WHMCS side

-1. Copy the imscp directory from the plugin archive into the whmcs server module directory (module/servers)
+1. Copy the imscp directory from the plugin archive into the WHMCS server module directory (module/servers)
+2. Setup a new server and products/services using imscp server provisioning module

 ### License